backend-development/backend-development-textbook/source/rails_authentication.md

 Basic Login
 -----------

-We now have all the bits and pieces to build a Login.
+We now have all the bits and pieces to build a Login with username (or e-mail adress) and password.

-There are some rails convention around this:
+There are some Rails convention around this:

 * the current user should be accessible via a helper method `current_user`,
 * login in and login out is seen as "creating a session" and "deleting a session" and handled by restful routes,
 * there is a session controller and some views, but no model!

+### Routes

 Let's start by creating the routes: